Academics

 What factors are taken into consideration, and when are admission decisions made?

-Past academic performance, work experience, research experience, letters of recommendation, your academic statement, and personal statement are all taken into consideration, and each case is unique.
+Past academic performance, work experience, research experience, letters of recommendation,, your academic statement, personal statement, and explanation of which faculty you are interested in working with and why will be considered.
 Admission decisions are made after review of applications by a committee of BME faculty, after which final approval of admission recommendations is granted by the Graduate School.
-Generally, most admission decisions are made by mid-March for fall admission.
+Generally, most decisions are made by mid-March for Fall admission.

 I originally applied to the BME PhD program, but I have changed my mind and would like to be considered for the MS program.
 Can I automatically be considered for the MS program without reapplying?

-In the online CollegeNet application, applicants can only apply to one program per year.
-Applicants CAN select if they would like to be considered for the MS program if they are denied to the PhD program.
+In the online ApplyWeb application, applicants can only apply to one program per year.
+Applicants CAN select if they would like to be considered for the MS program if they are not admitted to the PhD program.
 You cannot submit a separate application to the MS program after being denied from the PhD program.

 As a current MS student, how do I apply to the PhD program in BME at northwestern?

 Please note that transitions from the MS program to the PhD program are very rare.
-The application for transfer is only open to students in the MS with thesis option, and only students who have already entered the second year of study will be considered.
-When applying, you must select the "TGS Transfer Student" application type.
-Interested students must have a MS GPA greater than 3.0 to be considered.
-Please submit the following additional materials with your application by the deadline:
+Admission to the MS program does not guarantee admission to the PhD program.
+The application for transfer is only open to students on the MS Thesis degree path, and only students in their second year of study will be considered.
+Interest students must have a MS GPA greater than 3.0 to be considered.
+In addition to the other required materials, please also submit the following by the application deadline:

-• Letter of support: include a letter of support from your advisor with commitment of funding for your PhD career because MS transfer students are not eligible for school fellowships
+• Letter of Support: include a letter of support from your advisor with commitment of funding during for your PhD career because MS transfer students are not eligible for school fellowships

 Please conduct your MS thesis committee update by February 15th of the second year to evaluate research process.